CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/quick-start.md

 # Learn how to Use the AWS Management Console to launch EC2 instance using Public AMI

-## Public AMI contains the software and data to run 12US1 using CMAQv5.4+
+## Public AMI contains the software and data to run CMAQv5.4+

 Software was pre-installed and saved to a public ami.